VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 - A test it's an experiment that's done on something, to know the result of it.
 - Testing a software is using it too see if it works.
 - This is tedious and error-prone.

+Automatic Tests
+- An automatic test is a software the tests our software.

+Qualities of a Good Test
+- Consistent
+- Independent
+- Does not make changes
+- Quick

+Test Suites
+- A test suite is a set of tests

+Parts of a Test
+- Preparation
+- Testing
+- Verification

+Example of  a Test
+- Preparation:
+    In order to test a wire of two accounts, we need two accounts, and one of them should have money. herefore, in this step, we are going to create two accounts and maybe something else that we may need could be a database, for example, testing.

+- Testing:
+    Now that we have the two accounts we need to execute, a function that is going to take one account, is going to subtract the money from it and transfer that money to the other account.
+So for that, we may need to execute a function that will receive the two accounts as a parameter and

+- Verification:
+    We need to have a way to verify that for on one account we subtract the money and that the money was sent to the other account.
+And this depends entirely on how our application works.
+    Maybe we want to use a query into a database to see that the money was transferred to the correct account